zama-ai/concrete-core/concrete-core/docs/api_reference/concrete-core-ffi.md

+# Using Concrete-core from C

 This library exposes a C binding to the low-level `concrete-core` primitives to implement FHE programs.

-Please note that the FFI is very much a prototype at this stage, not all engines and entities from `concrete-core` are available.
+Please note that the FFI is very much a prototype at this stage, so not all engines and entities from `concrete-core` are available.
 The available entry points were written to be used by the `concrete-compiler` and should be enough for most use cases.

-# First steps using `concrete-core-ffi`
+## First steps using `concrete-core-ffi`

-## Setting-up `concrete-core-ffi` for use in a C program.
+### Setting-up `concrete-core-ffi` for use in a C program.

-You can build `concrete-core-ffi` yourself on a Unix x86_64 machine using the following command:
+You can build `concrete-core-ffi` yourself on a Unix x86\_64 machine using the following command:

 ```shell
 RUSTFLAGS="-Ctarget-cpu=native" cargo build --all-features --release -p concrete-core-ffi
 ```

-All features in the FFI crate are opt-in, but for simplicity here, we enable all of them.
+All features in the FFI crate are opt-in, but for simplicity, we will enable all of them here.

-You can then find the `concrete-core-ffi.h` header as well as the static (.a) and dynamic (.so) `libconcrete_core_ffi` binaries in "${REPO_ROOT}/target/release/"
+You can then find the `concrete-core-ffi.h` header as well as the static (.a) and dynamic (.so) `libconcrete_core_ffi` binaries in "${REPO\_ROOT}/target/release/"

-Whether you build `concrete-core-ffi` yourself or download a pre-built version you will need to set-up your build system so that your C or C++ program links against `concrete-core-ffi`.
+Whether you build `concrete-core-ffi` yourself or download a pre-built version, you will need to set up your build system so that your C or C++ program links against `concrete-core-ffi`.

-Here is a minimal CMakeLists.txt allowing to do just that:
+Here is a minimal CMakeLists.txt to do just that:

 ```cmake
 project(my-project)